MC-DeltaT/cpu-performance-demos/mov-elimination/README.md

 ## Overview

-A demonstration of `mov` elimination, an optimisation where unnecessary `mov` instructions may be elided.
+`mov` elimination is an optimisation where the CPU may elide unnecessary `mov` instructions.
 An eliminated `mov` is resolved as part of register renaming and does not need to be executed, improving execution latency and throughput.

 ## Requirements